gmberton/image-matching-models/README.md

 ```

 > [!Note]
 > SphereGlue depends on `torch-geometric` and `torch-cluster` which require that you pass an additional parameter given your installed versions of torch and CUDA like so: `pip install .[all] -f https://data.pyg.org/whl/torch-2.5.0+cu124.html` (replace `cu124` with `cpu` for CPU version).
+See [PyTorch Geometric installation docs](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) for more information

 ## Use